The following post may contain affiliate links.

 - The whole grains, starches, etc. category includes starchy fruits and vegetables as well as grains.

 - There have been multiple iterations of the diet over the years.
 If your version has a “potato” category, it’s old.

 - You can eat anything you want within a category to satisfy the servings (although, obviously, it should ideally be real food, not processed).

 An up-to-date and easy-to-use version of the checklist is the one available from Informed Beginnings.
 I printed mine front and back on a sheet of cardstock, and laminated it.
-That’s what you see in my photos.
+That’s what you see in my photos, underneath the stickers/labels.
 One of the things that’s really helpful about it is that it has (on the back/page 2) examples listed of foods that satisfy each category.
 These are not the only foods in those categories, but they do get you started, and give you an idea of serving sizes.

 A lot of people simply check these off each day, then wipe them clean and start over.
 That’s totally fine.
 I wanted to be able to keep a record, though, so I made myself a tiny checklist that prints on address labels.
 I can stick an address label to my daily planner and check the categories off there, while using the larger checklist for reference.
 I’ve added downloadable versions to the free downloads page in my store, or you can download the pair of them below:

 The colored version is designed to roughly correspond to the colors on the Informed Beginnings chart, and it’s the one I recommend.
 There is, however, a black-and-white version in case you don’t have a color printer.
 These should print on address labels that fit the Avery 5160 template.
 (Be sure to not use the “reduce to margins” option; print at 100%.)

 If you need extra support, the Facebook group is fantastic.